Complement (set theory): Complementary relation

 Here, $R$ is often viewed as a logical matrix with rows representing the elements of $X,$ and columns elements of $Y.$ The truth of $aRb$ corresponds to 1 in row $a,$ column $b.$ Producing the complementary relation to $R$ then corresponds to switching all 1s to 0s, and 0s to 1s for the logical matrix of the complement.

 Together with composition of relations and converse relations, complementary relations and the algebra of sets are the elementary operations of the calculus of relations.

 LaTeX notation

 In the LaTeX typesetting language, the command \setminus is usually used for rendering a set difference symbol, which is similar to a backslash symbol.
 When rendered, the \setminus command looks identical to \backslash, except that it has a little more space in front and behind the slash, akin to the LaTeX sequence \mathbin{\backslash}.
-A variant \smallsetminus is available in the amssymb package.
+A variant \smallsetminus is available in the amssymb package, but this symbol is not included separately in Unicode.
 The symbol $\complement$ (as opposed to $C$) is produced by \complement.
-(It corresponds to the Unicode symbol ∁.)
+(It corresponds to the Unicode symbol .)

-In programming languages

-Some programming languages have sets among their built in data structures.
-Such a data structure behaves as a finite set, that is, it consists of a finite number of data that are not specifically ordered, and may thus be considered as the elements of a set.
-In some cases, the elements are not necessary distinct, and the data structure codes multisets rather than sets.
-These programming languages have operators or functions for computing the complement and the set differences.

-These operators may generally be applied also to data structures that are not really mathematical sets, such as ordered lists or arrays.
-It follows that some programming languages may have a function called set_difference, even if they do not have any data structure for sets.